Annual Education Report

 AGGREGATE STUDENT ACHEIVEMENT RESULTS FOR ANY LOCAL COMPETENCY TESTS OR NATIONALLY NORMED ACHIEVEMENT TESTS

-Bedford Junior High uses a variety of ways to measure and report on student progress and achievement.
-Developmental progress is recorded through samples of student work, teacher observations, ACT Explore Test, Building Common Core (Math, English, Science, & Social Studies) Assessments, and the MEAP.
+Jackman Road Elementary uses a variety of ways to measure and report on student progress and achievement.
+Developmental progress is recorded through samples of student work, teacher observations, Michigan Literacy Progress Profile (MLPP), District Common Math Assessments, and the MEAP.
 Detailed MEAP information is provided through the link in paragraph one.
+Local competency information for the 2010-2011 and 2011-2012 is available through the building reading specialist.

 IDENTIFY THE NUMBER AND PERCENT OF STUDENTS REPRESENTED BY PARENTS AT PARENT-TEACHER CONFERENCES